-217 EFRAG received very limited quantitative input on costs in the course of our outreaches and consultations with preparers: most participants or respondents indicated that they were still in the early stages of their implementation project and could not provide any form of estimate.
+- 223 EFRAG received very limited quantitative input on costs in the course of our outreaches and consultations with preparers: most participants or respondents indicated that they were still in the early stages of their implementation project and could not provide any form of estimate.
 EFRAG notes that application of accounting standards does not readily lend itself to precise quantification of implementation costs on an ex ante basis.
-This is because very little ex-ante data is available and expected costs vary significantly between entities on account of the diversity in the number and type of operating leases and differences in the current IT systems and processes.

-- The economic study commissioned by EFRAG included structured interviews with a total of 186 European entities listed on regulated markets that disclose lease obligations, across 7 countries (out of an estimated total of approximately 2,300 such entities).
-Of the entities interviewed, 90 were able to provide a cost quantification.
+This is because very little ex-ante data is available and expected costs vary significantly between entities on account of the diversity in the number and type of operating leases and differences in the current IT systems and processes. - The economic study commissioned by EFRAG included structured interviews with a total of 186 European entities listed on regulated markets that disclose lease obligations, across 7 countries (out of an estimated total of approximately 2,300 such entities).
+Of the entities interviewed, 90 were able to provide a cost estimate.
 The study broadly found that: - (a) the main one-off costs for lessees are expected to relate to the analysis of existing contracts, the purchase of additional IT systems and potential process changes.
 Ongoing costs are expected to be generally much smaller than oneoff costs.
 Subsequent to the first implementation, processes can be absorbed and some level of automation can be achieved.
 However, ongoing costs are likely to be higher for leases that have more frequent changes than for simple leases because of the need to reassess and remeasure the lease liability and right-of-use asset; - (b) cost estimates vary significantly across entities.
-This stems from the diversity in the number and type of operating leases and differences in the current IT systems and processes; and - (c) about one-fifth of the lessees did not expect to incur additional ongoing costs due to IFRS 16. - 219 The analysis of the implementation costs suggests two broad groups: the majority (66%) of lessees expecting a "straightforward" implementation characterised by low costs with a minority expecting a more complex transition characterised by much higher costs. - 220 On that basis, the study modelled two scenarios for lessees' expected implementation costs, drawing on the survey data: - (a) the first is a higher-impact scenario where companies incur a more substantial cost.
+This stems from the diversity in the number and type of operating leases and differences in the current IT systems and processes; and - (c) about one-fifth of the lessees did not expect to incur additional ongoing costs due to IFRS 16. - The analysis of the implementation costs suggests two broad groups: the majority (66%) of lessees expecting a "straightforward" implementation characterised by low costs with a minority expecting a more complex transition characterised by much higher costs. - 226 On that basis, the study modelled two scenarios for lessees' expected implementation costs, drawing on the survey data: - (a) the first is a higher-impact scenario where companies incur a more substantial cost.
 A simple linear regression was used for this group of companies.
 The turnover band was identified as a significant factor that influences the level of cost and the regression acts so as to extrapolate the costs based on company sizes. - (b) the second is a lower-impact (standard) scenario where companies' implementation costs are relatively homogeneous and lower.
-Given the relatively homogeneous nature, costs are estimated by taking the median within each turnover band. - 221 The study extrapolated the cost estimates obtained in order to provide an overall estimate.
+Given the relatively homogeneous nature, costs are estimated by taking the median within each turnover band. - 227 The study extrapolated the cost estimates obtained in order to provide an overall estimate.
 The extrapolation assumed that 66% of lessees would experience a straightforward implementation, consistent with the findings referred to above.
 EFRAG notes that this is an important assumption and that the resulting overall estimates are sensitive to changes in this assumption.
-EFRAG also notes that two large companies reported in their comment letters on the Preliminary Consultation Document that their costs would be of the order of 2 million euros.
-Accordingly, the estimates obtained, and the basis of their extrapolation beyond the sampled entities, are subject to a high degree of uncertainty. - 222 On the basis summarised above, the economic study commissioned by EFRAG provided a broad and indicative estimate of aggregate one-off costs in the range 173-208 million euro, and aggregate ongoing costs in the range 40-46 million euro.
-These estimates are equivalent to the following amounts on a per entity basis, split by turnover bands:
+EFRAG also notes that the estimation and extrapolation methodology used in the economic study implicitly